Home | Resources | E-scooters and e-bikes

 Electrically Assisted Pedal Cycle (EAPC)

-• The rider must be 14 years or older.
+• Age limit: The rider must be 14 years of age or older to ride an EAPC on public roads.